 On MacBook Air with the M1 chip, Final Cut Pro can render complex timelines up to 6 times faster and it can stream 8K videos without problems on the 13-inch MacBook Pro.
 The best part about using Final Cut Pro is the professional-grade video editing experience it brings to its regular and power users.

 Final Cut Pro is available on the Mac App Store.

 Be it editing photos, animation, or graphics design, Adobe Photoshop is one of the most trusted apps to do it all.
 You can make your stunning photographs pop with colors and make them more expressive.
 With the various features that create magical effects, you can turn your photos into imaginative works of art.

 Adobe is bringing the Photoshop app to Apple Silicon devices by including native support for it in early 2021.
 This has been confirmed by the Adobe team who are also planning to continue support for the Intel-based Mac computers.

 One of the best Mac apps for photo-editing used by photographers and designers, Adobe Photoshop has an intuitive user interface, a wide range of design tools, and an ever-growing community of creative artists around the globe.

-3. Parallels Desktop
+3. Parallels Desktop 16 for Mac M1

 Parallels Desktop lets you create a Virtual Machine (VM) for running another operating system on your Mac without the need to reboot the computer.
 You can run your Windows programs without slowing down your Mac computer.
 The Parallels Desktop app allows you to quickly and easily move files, folders, and more between your Mac and the Virtual Machine.